AWegnerGitHub/awegnergithub.github.io-content/2015_12_11_how-i-set-up-openshift-travisci-and-flask.md

 ## Custom Domain

 I have my own domain name.
 I want to utilize OpenShift with one of those domains, instead of the default one provided.
-Since I've using the free tier, that will rule out using the SSL certificate that is wildcarded to the whole `rhcloud.com` domain.
+Since I'm using the free tier, that will rule out using the SSL certificate that is wildcarded to the whole `rhcloud.com` domain.
 I can live with this.
 If I need SSL on my domain, I'll upgrade.

 To set up OpenShift to use your domain, log into the web console.
 Go to the gear you are configuring.
 At the top, where the full domain is displayed, is the option to "Change".
 Select that option.
 Input the full domain (and subdomain) you want to utilize and click "Save".
 After a few seconds, you'll get a notification that the alias was created.

 The next step is to configure the DNS records.
-I [utilize][17] CloudFlare for my domains, so the instructs will be specific to that, but should apply to any DNS system.
+I [utilize][17] CloudFlare for my domains, so the instructions will be specific to that, but should apply to any DNS system.
 Login to your management system and go to the area where you can specify DNS records.

 For my test, I set up a subdomain of one of my domains as the alias I wanted to use.
 In your DNS system, set up a CNAME that points to the original hostname on OpenShift.
 The CNAME should be the subdomain you told OpenShift about.
 Save the record.